 Ingredients for Spicy Ahi Poke

-- Sushi-Grade Ahi Tuna - Fresh, sushi-grade or sashimi-grade fish is key to a delicious, safe poke bowl.
+- Sushi Grade Ahi Tuna - Fresh, sushi grade or sashimi grade yellowfin tuna steak is key to a delicious, safe poke bowl.

 - Kewpie Mayo - Kewpie mayo is a Japanese pantry staple.
 This Japanese mayonnaise has a rich umami flavor.

 - Sesame Oil - Sesame oil has a toasty flavor and nutty aroma.